Top 5 Government Health Insurance Schemes in India

 Regulated by: Ministry of Health and Family Welfare

-CGHS is intended to provide a wide range of healthcare services to central government employees, pensioners, and their dependents across select cities in India.
+Overview: CGHS is intended to provide a wide range of healthcare services to central government employees, pensioners, and their dependents across select cities in India.

 Key Features

-• Outpatient care through CGHS wellness centers.
+• Outpatient care through CGHS wellness centres.

 • Specialist consultations at government hospitals.

-• Cashless hospitalization at empanelled hospitals.
+• Cashless hospitalisation at empanelled hospitals.

 • Reimbursement of costs incurred for the purchase of prosthetic limbs, hearing aids (once permission is granted).